 As the executor isn’t a legal owner, their role is to recommend the offer to the probate court.

-To take the next step toward a sale, the executor or administrator submits the offer via their probate attorney.
+To take the next step toward a sale, the executor or administrator submits the offer via their personal representative or probate attorney.
 The attorney schedules a date for an offer confirmation hearing.

-Waiting for a court date can take 30 to 45 days or longer in some circumstances.
+Waiting for a court confirmation date can take 30 to 45 days or longer in some circumstances.

 During this time, the house remains listed for sale and viewing for other potential buyers.